 Thomas's Cafe at Burberry

 5 Vigo Street, London, W1S 3HA

 The upstairs room of this superior store restaurant may be more popular, but if it's a fire you're after, head for one of the tables at the back of the dining room and order hot buttered crumpets from the aga.

 In Summer, the Albion's huge garden is a draw, but in the winter you'll want to sit in the snug interior with a real fire, just inside the front door - perfect to huddle around while trying out its award winning Sunday lunch.
 We recommend the rib of beef with all the trimmings followed by apple and berry crumble with custard.

 44 Barnsbury Street, London N1 1ER

 This Barnsbury gastropub has much more offer than just its fabulous beer garden.
 In winter there are two open fires on either side of the downstairs dining area.
-The menu changes daily, but there's usually some sort of pie on offer to help you keep away the chills.
+The menu changes daily, but there's usually some sort of pie on offer (a suet crust game pie at the time of writing - where 50p of the price goes to Action Against Hunger) to help you keep away the chills.

 The Bull and Last

 168 Highgate Road, London NW5 1QS

 Avoid the upstairs dining room at this superior North London gastropub and book ahead to ensure you nab the large table on the ground floor next to the fire.
 Then spend the evening hogging the flames, feeling superior (and warmer) to all the other diners.
 Food-wise, they do a superior scotch egg, but you might be wanting something a little more substantial, so start with the trotter wontons and follow that up with roast venison and celeriac puree.